shd101wyy/WalleyLanguage/README.md

  - <strong>2014/12/29</strong>
     Try to support <strong>call/cc</strong> function
     and <strong> continuation </strong> data type
-    But there is memory leak.
+    But there is potential memory leak.
     Continuation implementation not finished yet.
     eg:
     ```lisp